 3. Visit the stunningly reconstructed Blue Mansion

-One of the most beautiful buildings in George Town, and all of Malaysia, is the Blue Mansion.
-The Cheong Fatt Tze House, also known as the Blue Mansion, is a must-see in George Town.
+One of the most beautiful buildings in George Town, and all of Malaysia, is the Cheong Fatt Tze House, also known as the Blue Mansion.
+This glorious building is a must-see in George Town.
 Built by one of George Town’s most successful Chinese merchants around the turn of the 20th century, it fell into disrepair as the family’s fortunes declined.
 Bought in 1989 on the death of his last surviving child, the new owners reconstructed the house as authentically as possible.
 For example, they sourced materials from the original manufacturers wherever possible.
-This resulted in a Unesco Heritage Award.
+This resulted in awards including UNESCO’s Most Excellent Project in the Asia Pacific Heritage Awards.

 The house is now a luxury hotel, but you can visit on a guided tour 2 or 3 times a day – book ahead for this as numbers are limited.
 The tour guide takes you around the public areas of the house, explaining the history of the family and how the house has been used in many films since the 90s, most recently in Crazy Rich Asians.